MrHallKellett/week_1_number_representation_quiz_game/README.md

-#### Task 9
+#### Task 10

-Implement data validation in your functions so that they reject numbers that are not acceptable  (at this stage - printing a message is fine).
+Implement error checking in your functions so that they reject numbers that are not acceptable, if this happens, `raise` an `Exception` with an appropriate message.
 E.g:

 	convert_bin_to_dec("123456")
 	ERROR!